Bumper Offer - Urjas oil Just @ Rs. 1

 What is the effect of Raxclav on the Liver?

-Raxclav does not damage the liver.
+Using Raxclav does not have any harmful effects on the liver.

 What is the effect of Raxclav on the Heart?